renatabiniek/writing-room/README.md

 ### Business goals:

 This site is based on the B2C model although the visit doesn’t finish with an actual purchase as all the events are free to join.
 It satisfies emotional triggers of the visitors to this site, provides them with clear and easily accessible information on the subject, and guides them to join the group by submitting the sign up form.
 It stands out as other writing groups have either no online presence or their websites have poor UX, or overcomplicated design and content overload.

+### User stories:

+As a new visitor to the website, I want to immediately understand what the site’s purpose is so that I can decide if it’s what I’m looking for

+As a visitor, I want to easily navigate the site so that I can find what I need efficiently

+As a visitor, I want to immediately understand where the group is based so that I can decide if it’s relevant to me

+As a interested user, I want to see the schedule of current events so that I can decide if I want to attend

+As an interested visitor, I want to know what the past events looked like so that I can decide if I’m interested in joining the group

+As an interested visitor, I want to understand the signing up process so that I know how to join the selected event

+As a beginner or non-native English writer, I want to immediately see the information on skills required, so that I feel assured to join the group

+As a writer, I want to find out what benefits mindfulness brings to creative writing without getting overwhelmed with the information so that I can start using it in my writing

+As an interested visitor, I want to be able to download the mindfulness techniques guide so that I can access it anytime to practice

+As an interested visitor, I want to be able to easily contact the site owner so that I can ask questions or share ideas

+As an interested visitor, I want to be able to sign up for a newsletter so that I don’t miss any updates or events

+As an interested visitor, I want to be able to easily find the social media pages of the group so that I can follow them for any updates

+As a user, I want to be able to access the site easily on my chosen device so that I can check the schedule on the go

+As a site owner, I want to create a site with great UX so that the users are inclined to return to it

+As a site owner, I want to be able to be contacted from the users via a contact form and social media, so that I can communicate with them and answer any questions